Rust assembly generation: Mapping a bool vector to an owned string vector

 Annotated assembly code for the bool to string conversion

 The function takes a vector of bools (address stored in the rdi register) and converts it into a vector of owned strings.
-It does this by allocating a new vector of owned strings with the same length as the original vector, and then iterating over the elements of the original vector and converting each bool into an owned string.
+It does this by allocating a new vector of owned strings with the same length as the original vector, then iterating over the elements of the original vector and converting each bool into an owned string.
 The resulting vector of owned strings is then returned.

 The assembly code is annotated with comments to explain the assembly code.